The Catherine Tate Show: Nan's Christmas Carol (2009)

-The BBC confirmed that a new Christmas special will be broadcast in December 2009, titled Nan's Christmas Carol, featuring Tate's Nan character as Scrooge.
+The BBC confirmed that a new Christmas special would be broadcast in December 2009, titled Nan's Christmas Carol, featuring Tate's Nan character as Scrooge.
 The special guest stars Mathew Horne (reprising his role as Nan's grandson Jamie) and Ben Miller, David Tennant and Roger Lloyd-Pack as ghosts.
 Niky Wardley who played many various characters mainly Lisa Jackson, also returned as Joanie Taylor's mother.
 Despite this special, shown on 25 December 2009, Tate has reiterated that she has no plans for the show to make a full return.

 Catherine Tate's Nan (2014–2015)

 In 2013, a new New Year's special was produced and was broadcast on 4 January 2014.
 The story features Nan as she is accompanied by a school girl named Alice, who has volunteered to visit Nan as part of the 'Young and Old Buddy-Up Foundation' while her grandson, Jamie is in Africa helping to build a school for orphans and keeps in contact with Nan regularly via Skype.
 As Nan's tap is broken, she and Alice head to the council to see if they can get someone to fix and there Nan land herself in trouble for 'disturbing the peace and simulating a heart attack' at the local community centre.
 Returning guest stars include Mathew Horne and Niky Wardley and with Ami Metcalf as Alice.

-In 2015, it was announced that two new 'Nan' specials were produced in 2015 and broadcast in December 2015.
-The first special was aired on 27 December 2015 and the second on 30 December 2015.
+In 2015, it was announced that two new 'Nan' specials had been produced and these were broadcast in December that year.
+The first special aired on 27 December 2015 and the second on 30 December 2015.

-Nan: The Movie
+The Nan Movie

 In early 2019, an announcement was made that Catherine Tate's Nan would be developed into a feature film adaptation.
-In September 2019, it was confirmed that the film would receive a release sometime in 2020.
+In September 2019, it was confirmed that the film would receive a release sometime during 2020.
 Alongside Tate, it was also confirmed that Matthew Horne would be returning as Jamie, and that fellow co-star of the original series, Niky Wardley, would also appear.
-It will be directed by Josie Rourke.
+It was released on 18 March 2022, to overwhelmingly negative reviews.
+Josie Rourke, who was initially confirmed as the director of the film in 2019, was not credited.